 Nadia Murad is a member of the Yezidi minority in Northern Iraq.
 In 2014, she survived the brutal attack by Daesh on her village.

 In 2018, Dr Denis Mukwege and Nadia Murad jointly received the Nobel Peace Prize “for their efforts to end the use of sexual violence as a weapon of war and armed conflict”.

 Within our ministry itself, we need […] more equality, more justice and more clarity.
 We must go further in internally implementing the commitment I made for a resolutely feminist foreign policy.

-> preventing all forms of bullying and workplace violence including the creation of a listening service.
+• Preventing all forms of harassment and violence at work with the creation of a Ministry Support Unit ;

-Lastly, the Ministry requires the 12 agencies with which it oversees solely or jointly to include gender issues in their strategies and actions.
+Lastly, the Ministry requires the 12 agencies with which it oversees on their own or jointly to include gender issues in their strategies and actions.